xorye/tic-tac-toe/README.md

 # tic-tac-toe

-Tic Tac Toe AI implemented with the minimax algorithm with alpha-beta pruning.
+Tic Tac Toe AI implemented with the minimax algorithm and alpha-beta pruning.